Clement-Cardot/react-todo-app/README.md

 npm run build
 ```

+# Features
+## To-Do Lists
+A To-Do List is a collection of tasks with a title.

-## Features
+### Features :
-### To-Do List View
 - Create lists with or without tasks
-- Add task to a list
+- Remove a list
-- Delete task from a list
+- Change the title of a list

+## Tasks
+A task is a collection of properties:
-- Delete a list
+- Title
-- Edit a list
+- Description
+- Kanban tag (To Do, In Progress, Testing, Done)
+- Priority tag (Low, Medium, High)
+- Custom Tag

+### Features :
-- Edit a task
+- Edit the title of a task
 - Mark a task as done
 - Mark a task as undone
 - Change the priority tag of a task
-- Add or change the tag of a task
+- Add or change the custom tag of a task
-- Add a new tag
 - Change the KanBan tag of a task
 - Open the task details page

+## Custom Tags
+A custom tag is a tag that can be added to a task.
+It has a name, a background color and a text color.

+### Features :
+- Create custom tags

+## Views
+- To-Do List View
-### Kanban Board View
+- Kanban Board View
-- Select the To-Do list to display in the Kanban board
-- Drag and drop tasks between Kanban columns (To Do, In Progress, Testing, Done)
-- Change the priority tag of a task
-- Add or change the tag of a task
-- Open the task details page

-### Task Details View
+- Task Details View
-- Edit task's Kanban tag, priority tag, tag
-- Change task's description

 ## Improvements
 - Make the Light/Dark mode property persistent
 - Add a search bar to the To-Do list view
 - align tags in the To-Do list view
+- Allow the user to delete a custom tag